-For all applicants and students at FTC-Middletown, the total number of transfer credits granted cannot exceed 50 percent of the total credits required for graduation.
+For all applicants and students at FTC Middletown, the total number of transfer credits granted cannot exceed 50 percent of the total credits required for graduation for undergraduate degrees.
+For graduate programs, transfer credits cannot exceed 30 percent of the total credits required for graduation.